 Once you know who your audience is, what topics they care about, how busy they are, and which social media platforms they prefer, you can then determine which piece of content will resonate best with them.
 This data is invaluable, as it lays the foundation for your content strategy.

-So now you have a general idea of what types of content to create based on your marketing objectives and audience.
+So now you have a general idea of what types of content to create based on your marketing plan and objectives.
 Great!
 The next step to take will be to figure out who else is going for the same targets.
 Competitor analysis is crucial if you don’t want to end up with a wobbly content strategy.